 Protection is one of the main reasons we thought a rooster was a good idea, but there are plenty of lesser known behaviors that make roosters amazing.

 I’d heard about this before owning a rooster, but seeing it in person is astonishing.
 Roosters comb the yard all day for treats to share with hens.
 When they find them, they pick them up and drop them over and over while calling to the hens.

-Cogburn will pick up and drop even his favorite treats, saying “Chook, chook, chook” until a hen or 2 comes to see what he has.
-The louder his “chook chooking,” the more fabulous the treat.
+Cogburn will pick up and drop even his most favorite treats, saying “Chook, chook, chook” until a hen comes running to see what he has.
+The louder the “chooks,” the more fabulous the treat.

 You can see how badly he wants the sweet corn.
 Instead, he tossed the cob to the pullets and waited until they were finished to peck at the last straggly kernels for himself.
 Researchers say this makes him more attractive and ensures his flock has the nutrients to make strong successors.

 I adore finding creative ways to sneak him treats to share so he can make his hens happy.
 Happy hens = happy rooster = happy chicken tender (that’s me).

 I had no idea all the ways roosters assist hens when it comes to laying, but it makes sense.
-Hens who feel safe and happy will lay more robust eggs.
+Hens who feel safe and happy lay more robust eggs.

-When one of our pullets is going to lay an egg, she might wander around for hours figuring out where she should lay it.
-She’ll settle into a nesting box, rearrange the wood chips and turn in circles to get comfy, only to hop up, go for a drink of water, and walk into another nesting box to do the same thing.
+When a beginner layer is ready to lay an egg, she might wander around for hours figuring out where to do that.
+She’ll settle into a nesting box, rearrange the wood chips and turn in circles to get comfy, only to hop up, go for a drink of water, then walk over to another nesting box to do the same thing.

-He’s making a “chook chook chook” sound similar to when he has treats.
-That’s him calling Eula to see if the nest is cool.
-Honestly, she may watch what he’s up to but rarely chooses the nest Cogburn likes best (she may still be mad at him for his head-pecking days back when they were 16 weeks old).
+He makes a “chook chook chook” similar to when he has treats, calling the pullet over to see if the nest is cool.
+Honestly, she’ll act interested but rarely chooses the nest he likes best (you kind of wonder if they’re still mad at him for that bad behavior back when they were 16 weeks old).